 February 8, 2021

 By now, you’ve probably heard of the SolarWinds malware attack.
-Highly sophisticated, the attack began in March 2020 and its ramifications to the US government and private companies (including Microsoft) are still being felt today.
+Highly sophisticated, the cloud and security attack began in March 2020 and its ramifications to the US government and private companies (including Microsoft) are still being felt today.

 Here’s a brief overview of what happened:

 - SolarWinds is a Texas-based company that sells software that enables organizations to see what’s happening on their computer networks.

 - Hackers based in Russia inserted malicious code into an update of SolarWind’s software, called Orion.

 - Approximately 18,000 SolarWinds customers installed the tainted update onto their systems, affecting local, state and federal US agencies and private companies, including more than 40 customers from Microsoft.